roderick-bishop11/projects/Personal Website/README.md

 * for CSS text animation ideas - [animista.net](https://animista.net/)
 ### Inspiration
-* I was inspired to do this project by a post by a fellow computer science student.
-I will link her post and website upon approval.
+* I was inspired to do this project by [Pelagia Majoni](https://www.linkedin.com/in/pmajoni/).
+Her [website](https://pmajon.github.io/i/) was created using pure HTML and CSS and that is something that I thought was within my scope of abilities.
+Before seeing her post in LinkedIn, I had been pondering web development for the purpose of getting a website in time for recruitment season, but I never found myself with enough time to learn the full stack of web technologies, nor did I want to spend a lot of time or money on this project when I needed that time to work on my problem solving, OOP, and technical interview skills as well as other robotics and CS projects in the pipeline.
+With the free hosting in github, and some time dedicated to learning HTML and CSS, I think the final product will be a nice one.

 Other resoruces will be updated as I get further in the project.